wp-plugins/intergeo-maps/readme.txt

 License: GPL v2.0 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-A simple, easy and quite powerful Google Map tool to create, manage and embed custom Google Maps into your WordPress posts and pages.
+A simple, easy and quite powerful Google Maps tool to create, manage and embed custom Google Maps into your WordPress posts and pages.

 == Description ==

-The Intergeo Google Map plugin is a simple, easy and in the same time quite powerful tool for handling Google Maps in your website.
+The Intergeo Google Maps plugin is a simple, easy and in the same time quite powerful tool for handling Google Maps in your website.
 The plugin allows users to create new maps by using powerful UI builder.
 Created maps could be easily edited and saved with new settings.
 To increase the speed of creation process the plugin has ability to clone a map with all it's settings.
 Finally the plugin has attractive library which allows users to browse all maps in the system and delete unnecessary maps.

 The powerful UI builder allows users to:

-* Setup initial position and zooming level of a map;
+* Setup initial position and zooming level of a google map;
 * Adjust controls settings and positioning;
 * Setup map color styles by using predefined color schemes or by using custom color settings;
 * Add overlays like markers, rectangles, circles, polylines and polygons;
 * Create directions routes from A address to B address;
 * Integrate AdSense service into your maps and earn money by displaying ads on maps.

-### Create Google map with shortcode ###
+### Create Google maps with shortcode ###

 To create new maps you just can input simple shortcode into your post, page, text widget or taxonomy description: